Syndicate Bank PO 2018 result declared, how to check step by step

 - On the homepage, click on the 'career' tab

-- Click on link - Syndicate Bank PO results
+- Click on the link - Syndicate Bank PO results

 - Enter required details